 Chapter 8 is one of the most common plastic barrier types, but what is Chapter 8 and what are the requirements?

 Chapter 8 is designed to help enable legal requirements to be met by setting out a code of practice that can be applied in a wide variety of circumstances.
-Chapter 8 is intended to provide a good standard of practice and is not a legal requirement but is and is considered as the minimum requirement for road site.
+Chapter 8 is intended to provide a good standard of practice and is not a legal requirement but is considered as the minimum requirement for road site.

 Although chapter 8 is not a legal requirement, If your site does not comply with these guidelines should an accident occur you are potentially leaving yourself open to legal action.
 The Health and Safety at Work Act 1974 and the Health and Safety at Work (NI) Order 1978 officially requires everyone to establish and maintain safe systems of work, Chapter 8 may be considered as reasonable practice for maintaining a safe work system.